karmaniverous/entity-manager/doc/1-main.md

       // this entity.
 Each property value is a function expects an entity
       // object as its one argument.
 In the examples below, entity attributes
       // are destructured in the function declaration and the return value is
-      // expressed as a template literal.
+      // expressed as a template literal..
       keys: {
         // Table HASH key.
 Note the optional shardId.
         entityPK: ({ shardId }) => `transaction${sn2e`!${shardId}`}`,